ADROSONIC appoints Phillip Burgess as Head of Digital Assurance Services | Business

 - India

-Welcoming Mr Burgess on board, ADROSONIC Chief Operating Officer (COO) MsSonal said, ''The appointment of Phillip is a great addition to our client delivery team.
-His vast range of experience will strengthen our Quality assurance practice and processes.'' ''He will be working closely with business stakeholders and product owners to drive the improvements and add value in delivery,'' MsSonal added.

-“I’m delighted to be joining ADROSONIC and helping their clients improve their IT Service Delivery functions through robust and high-quality digital assurance services.
+"He will be working closely with business stakeholders and product owners to drive the improvements and add value in delivery," Sonal added.
+"I'm delighted to be joining ADROSONIC and helping their clients improve their IT Service Delivery functions through robust and high-quality digital assurance services.
 This is an exciting opportunity to join a rapidly scaling international consultancy firm.
-I’m looking forward to playing a key role in the journey.” said Mr Burgess on his appointment.
+I'm looking forward to playing a key role in the journey." said Burgess on his appointment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)